Part 3: unleash your code

 Connect the USB cable of board 1 and leave the USB cable of board 2 disconnected.

-In VS Code, open the folder Get_started project corresponding to your board 1:
+In VS Code, open the folder Get_started that corresponds to your board 1:

 file/open folder

-Comment the two lines to remove the blinker service from this board:
+Comment the following two lines to remove the blinker service from this board:

 Blinker_Init();